wp-plugins/chromeframe-for-wordpress/readme.txt

 == Changelog ==

+2009 Jan 19: Version 0.2.002.
+BUGFIX: the checkboxes to block/allow speific versions of IE were backwards. "block" actually allowed.

+Dec 27: Version 0.2.001.
+BUGFIX: on some webservers, plugin leaked the blog title before the WordPress loop started.
+Added an uninstall function.

-Dec 27: Version 0.2.00.
+Dec 27: Version 0.2.000.
 You can now configure the plugin to block only certain versions of IE. You can also change the message displayed to the user.

 == Credits ==